GeoffreyBrunet/geoffreybrunet/README.md

 ## Hi there I'm **geoffreybrunet** 👋

 👨🏻‍💻 I'm student at [EPSI](https://www.epsi.fr) and work as developer at [Quartz-insight](https://quartz-insight.com), a BI/EPM company.
-Passionate about Machine learning and Scientific Computing, I learn both at school, in my company and with personnal work (And love 🐍).
+Passionate about Machine learning and Scientific Computing, I learn both at school, in my company and with personnal work.

 😄 Pronouns: [He/Him](https://pronoun.is/he)
 📫 How to reach me: